Sk-Irfan-Baba/high-performance-async-crawler/README.md

 ## Resume Safety

-All crawl state is persisted:
+All state is persisted:
-- Queue
+- crawl queue
-- Visited URLs
+- visited URLs
-- Errors
+- errors
-- Export cursor
+- export cursor

-You can stop and restart the crawler without data loss.
+Stopping and restarting continues exactly where it left off.

 ---